 While we have designed novel initiatives that keep children engaged with a new form of learning, we have also interlaced technology and infrastructure to act as a key enabler in the learning process.
 Students are encouraged to proactively share knowledge through projects and public speaking.

-With an aim to provide access to knowledge of all means and form, at any time, we have realized our idea of providing access to books, dictionaries and other reference materials, inside all class rooms.
+With an aim to provide access to knowledge of all means and forms, at any time, we have realized our idea of providing access to books, dictionaries and other reference materials, inside all class rooms.
 Our aim is to ensure students are on a timely path of a knowledge curve of relevance.

 Books impart knowledge; but a much better way to learning is by performing a direct experiment of the theories.
 Going by the proverb, “Practice makes a man perfect”, we have accommodated advanced laboratory facilities to help each child learn and explore things that are taught in class rooms.